jenkinsci/datadog-plugin/README.md

 This plugin allows for events to be filtered by the event type as well as the specific event names listed above.
 To include/exclude all events of the system or security type, in the UI, uncheck the checkboxes for these events.
 In a groovy script, fetch the Datadog global descriptor and call either `d.setEmitSystemEvents()` or `d.setEmitSecurityEvents()`.
 As listed in the [environment variables](#environment-variables) section, set the environment variables for the emitting security or system events.

 To get more specific control over what events are sent, three configuration options are provided to allow a comma-separated include/exclude list of strings of event names.
 The include/exclude list has precedence over the filtering by event type.
 For example, `security` events can be toggled off, but including `UserAuthenticated` takes precedence, so only `UserAuthenticated` events will be sent from the `security` type.
 In the UI, text boxes are provided for both the included and excluded lists.
 In a groovy script, the methods `d.setIncludeEvents()` and `d.setExcludeEvents()` taking in a comma-separated list of event names as input as well is another valid configuration method.
 Lastly, there are provided [environment variables](#environment-variables) for manually setting included/excluded lists.

-Note:
-As mentioned in the [job customization](#job-customization) section, there are job-specific toggles to send `SCMCheckout` events.
+NOTE: As mentioned in the [job customization](#job-customization) section, there are job-specific toggles to send `SCMCheckout` events.
 If the `SCMCheckout` event is excluded globally, this toggle will have no effect.

 ### Metrics